molily/molily.de/_posts/2017-12-21-robust-javascript.md

 Unit tests are necessary, but not sufficient.
 An application is a complex combination of units.
 Having 100% test coverage, having passing unit tests says little about the application as a whole.

 This is where <dfn>integration tests</dfn> come in.
-An integration test describes and verifies the behavior of a several connected units.
+An integration test describes and verifies the behavior of several connected units.
 The integration test does not need to know the internals, it runs against the public interface.

 For example, if a function under test calls a second function, the integration test simply lets it be.
 The test knows that it *integrates* all dependencies.
 Such a test has a larger impact and covers a lot of code.
 But it is hard to set up the different cases and test side effects thoroughly.